DavideLissoni/introsde-2016-assignment-2/README.md

 3. **PersonResource** used as extension of PersonCorrelationResource for some /person/id requests.

-The server keep the xml and json structure used for the lab07 because this implementation appeared to be more complete.
+The server keeps the xml and json structure used for the lab07 because this implementation appeared to be more complete.
 For this reason the #4 and #8 bodys request must follow the xml and json project structure as showed in the examples exponed below:

 **example xml of request #4 that insert a person containing 2 different health profiles:**